websecurify/node-vortex/README.md

 		...
 	}

-You can also do the following if this is too much of trouble:
+You can also do the following if this is too much of a trouble:

 	{
 		...